enclaive/enclaive-docker-php-sgx/README.md

 <!-- DEPLOY IN THE CLOUD -->
-## How to deploy WORDPRESS-SGX in a zero-trust cloud?
+## How to deploy PHP-SGX in a zero-trust cloud?

 The following cloud infrastractures are SGX-ready out of the box
 * [Microsoft Azure Confidential Cloud](https://azure.microsoft.com/en-us/solutions/confidential-compute/)